Lsyncd Alternative for Real-Time Sync

 • Security: Resilio includes built-in security features such as end-to-end encryption and role-based access control to protect data during transmission and at rest.
 There is no reliance on 3rd-party security solutions; Lsyncd does not include these features out of the box, but can be configured to use third-party tools for encryption and authentication.

-• Cloud-friendly: If for any reason you need to extend sync jobs to the cloud, Resilio Connect supports cloud storage out of the box (object storage, file storage, and block storage).
+• Cloud-friendly: If for any reason you need to extend sync jobs to the cloud, Resilio Platform supports cloud storage out of the box (object storage, file storage, and block storage).

 Best Practices for Lsyncd and Linux